Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Size

 The visible difference between a Gallium Nitride (GaN) charger and a normal charger is in their sizes.
-GaN chargers are smaller and lightweight as compared to a normal charger.
-Take a look at this picture, the white one is a 65W Realme charger while the black and grey is a 65W GaN charger from Ugreen.
+GaN chargers are smaller and lighter than normal chargers.
+Take a look at this picture: the white one is a 65W Realme charger, while the black-and-grey one is a 65W GaN charger from Ugreen.
 The latter one is smaller.

 GaN Charger vs PD Charger Port Comparison